-Football (or soccer for North Americans and Australians) holds a World Cup every four years.
-Sadly, my own national team, Northern Ireland, hasn’t reached the finals since 1982, and despite the recent goal-scoring feats of David Healy, doesn’t look like doing so anytime soon.
+Sadly, my own national team, Northern Ireland, hasn’t reached the finals since 1982, and despite the recent goal feats of David Healy, doesn’t look like doing so anytime soon.

-Tears aside, here’s the first in a series of posts featuring sport logos, this time showcasing World Cup logos from Brazil in 1950 to South Africa in 2010.
-I’ve added a little trivia for the football buffs.
+Here’s the first in a series of posts featuring sport logos, this time showcasing World Cup logos from Brazil 1950 to South Africa 2010.
+A little trivia, too.

 Brazil 1950 logo